 Over the years KCR originated or helped foster a number of important programs now successfully administered by other organizations in Kitsap County.
 These include: Senior Information and Assistance, Kitsap Community Health Centers (now: Peninsula Community Health Services), several of our community food banks, and the County Housing Authority, among others.
 We also played a role in forming Hospice of Kitsap, Sound Institute, Kitsap Habitat for Humanity and Bainbridge Helpline—all successful organizations serving low-income people, plus we were a major advocate for forming Kitsap Transit.
 These, of course, are all in addition to the current programs and services we provide.

-KCR has had three Executive Directors to date: Bill Drake, Bonnie Loop, and Larry Eyer.
+KCR has had five Executive Directors to date: Bill Drake, Bonnie Loop, Larry Eyer, David Wunderlin, and Jeff Alevy.